1. Do you take health insurance?

 2. What does therapy cost?

 Each session is $200 per visit.
-I usually see people on a bi-weekly basis unless symptoms are severe enough to require weekly visits.
+I see people on a bi-weekly basis for 50-minute sessions unless symptoms are severe enough to require weekly visits.

 3. WHAT ARE YOUR HOURS OF OPERATION?